xzel23/utility/README.md

 ## Changes

-### 20.3.0 (in development)
+### 20.3.1 (in development)

+- remove flickering when displaying dialogs in dark mode

+### 20.3.0

-- switch from using Gradle toolchains to jdkproviderplugin, this finally allows building the library directly on Windows ARM
+- Switch from Gradle toolchains to jdkprovider plugin -> Library can now be built directly on Windows ARM
-- add support for updating the native windows decorations accoring to the dark mode setting (currently macOS and Windows only)
+- Update native window decorations when entering dark/light mode
-- add native-image configuration files to the JAR
+- Add GraalVM native image support configuration files
+- Add dark mode support to FxDialogSample
 - minor bugfixes and improvements

 ### 20.2.0